mystyy01/lazydev/templates/python-flask/README.md

-How to set up the lazydev fastapi template
+How to set up the lazydev flask template

 1. Create a virtual environment
 ```